orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 With CocoaDocs stable, I started work on a much harder project: [redesigning CocoaPods](http://blog.cocoapods.org/redesign/).
 This project touched every part of the public representation of CocoaPods.
 It involved working closely with a lot of people, on a project they cared about.
 We made the site easier to use, vastly improved documentation  and offered clear communication channels.
 We were seeing about 1,000 people a day on the CocoaPods site when we switched the design.

 In my fourth year of Artsy, I cemented what it means to be a mobile engineer at Artsy.
 Probably, for the rest of Artsy's lifetime.
 With help from Ash, we made every application open source, and established a culture of open source by default from then on.
-I got to a point where I don't need to do so much programming, as I wanted work on different problems.
+I got to a point where I didn't need to do so much programming, as I wanted to work on different problems.
 We hired some more awesome people, and now our impact isn't just within Artsy, but on the entire Cocoa community.

 Within CocoaPods I helped us make the [transition](http://blog.cocoapods.org/The-captain-leaves-the-bridge) from small group of hackers, to a [considerable team of people](https://cocoapods.org/about) and voices.
 CocoaPods became the default integration methods for the majority of SDK providers, and it is assumed now that every library supports CocoaPods.

-In the process, I've used CocoaPods' ubiquity to improve the code quality for the tens of thousands of libraries, by offering analytics, showing ways to improve libraries programmatically and adding extra features for libraries that conform to standard.
+In the process, I've used CocoaPods' ubiquity to improve the code quality for the tens of thousands of libraries, by offering analytics, showing ways to improve libraries programmatically and adding extra features for libraries that conform to general standards.

 We now get 100,000 unique people visiting the CocoaPods website looking for ways to improve their apps.
 In the last 3 months there were 30 million pods integrated by CocoaPods.